 - Our privacy is paramount.
 All camera footage needs to be stored locally.
 No cloud-reliant stuff for us!
 We do not want to port forward cameras leaving the entire network vulnerable to hackers and botnets.

 - Push notifications – a nice to have if it doesn’t compromise network security.

 - The system should be flexible enough to grow and change according to our evolving needs.

-Here is a screenshot of how we monitor our IP cameras from our laptops:
+Here is a screenshot of how we live-view our IP cameras from our laptops and on the TV:

 Our DIY Home Security System Network Setup

 A topology is a representation of how a system is connected together.
 Network topologies may be either physical or logical.
 A physical network topology shows the actual physical layout and the connections between different elements.
 A logical network topology shows how they are functionally linked to each other.

 Here’s a physical map of our entire smart home network.
 For a reliable and scalable surveillance system, you got to have the right network set up to support it.
 So let’s begin there.